taocpp/PEGTL/doc/Rule-Reference.md

 Some rules are documented as being *equivalent* to a combination of other rules.
 This equivalence is with respect to which inputs are matched, but is **not** (necessarily) how the rule is implemented.

-For rules other than `must<>` that contain "must" in their name, rule equivalence shows which rule will be used to call the control class' `raise()` function when certain sub-rules fail to match.
+For rules other than `must<>` that contain "must" in their name, rule equivalence shows which rule will be used as template parameter to the control when calling the `raise()` function when certain sub-rules fail to match.

 #### Implementation